 Established in 1979, Tabitha Hospice was a pioneer in hospice care and today is the longest-running hospice program in Nebraska.
 For decades we have gained the trust of local families and health care providers.

-Like all of Tabitha's Elder care services, Tabitha Hospice is motivated by Christian compassion, not economic gain.
+Like all of Tabitha's Senior care services, Tabitha Hospice is motivated by Christian compassion, not economic gain.
 We are a not-for-profit hospice care provider.
 Unlike many of our for-profit competitors, we do not have to focus on generating profits for our shareholders.
 Instead, we focus on helping those we care for make the most of their lives.

 A Conversation about Hospice